Relapse Definition in Addiction

 The “Relapse” definition is commonly explained as using a drug after a period of sobriety, or the continued use of a substance despite it having been previously stopped.
 Falling back into the addictive behaviors of drug or alcohol addiction means you will have to begin the addiction treatment process again.
 Relapse prevention and coping skills skill can improved upon with time, effort, and relapse and training.
 This article will go into more detail about these coping strategies.

-Is Relapse Part of the Addiction Cycle?
+Is Relapse Part of Addiction Recovery?

 depressed-woman-with-whiskey-glass-crying-at-home